RebeccaVachon/Data2-Project-Plan/README.md

 Read TWO data files (JSON, CSV, Excel, etc.).

 ### Feature 2
-Clean your data and perform a SQL join with your data sets using either plain sql or the pandasql Python library.
+Clean your data and perform a pandas merge with your two data sets, then calculate some new values based on the new data set.

 ### Feature 3
 Make a Tableau dashboard to display your data